 In this course, the student will examine the basic terminology as well as the symptomatology of sports injuries.
 They will also develop skills for the prevention and management of head, neck, back, and pelvic lesions, as well as upper and lower extremities.
-In addition, the student will use techniques for bandaging the different anatomical areas.
+In addition, the student will use bandaging techniques for the different anatomical areas.